halmasieh/bikesharing/README.md

 As shown in the visualization, most bike riding occur in the first 20 minutes and then experiece a downward growth until the first hour.
 Finally, we observe a constant behaviour.

-ii) Checkout Times by Gender: Most trip durations are for male with a large difference from female as you see below:
+ii) **Checkout Times by Gender**: Most trip durations are for male with a large difference from female as you see below: